zendframework/zf2-documentation/docs/languages/en/tutorials/unittesting.rst

 From this error message it is clear that not all our dependencies are available in the service manager.
 Let us take a look how can we fix this.

+.. _configuring-the-service-manager-for-the-tests:

-Configuring the Service Manager for the tests
+Configuring the service manager for the tests
 ---------------------------------------------

 The error says that the service manager can not create an instance of a database adapter